-(For mobile devices, this poem is best read in orientation / landscape screen mode.)
+For mobile devices, this poem is best read in landscape orientation mode.

 I put something down, you pick it up.
 I write the

 letter e and you pick it up.
 You go on waiting,

 waiting.
 I draw a barrier around myself.
 Close

 There’s a barrier around the mess that we ascribe to

 e.
 There are the coldest days we shared on the same